Fargo season 2: Music

-Leading music production of the second season of Fargo were composer Jeff Russo and newly appointed music supervisor Marguerite Phillips.
-Phillips was hired immediately after her first meeting with Hawley, in a text which she received as she left the building.
-Together, they brainstormed ideas on the season's musical direction; progressive rock, krautrock, Jethro Tull, and The Runaways were among several early suggestions.
-Phillips spent months conducting research, "dicking around and 'going down rabbit holes'" for the obscure music choices, until ultimately narrowing down the selection of music from a master playlist.
-Russo employed various compositional and recording techniques to build a distinctive retro sound.
-The soundtrack features songs by: Lisa Hannigan, Billy Thorpe "Children of the Sun", Burl Ives, Cris Williamson, Devo, Jeff Wayne, Yamasuki, Blitzen Trapper, Shakey Graves, White Denim, and Bobby Womack, as well as one cover version—Emmylou Harris, Alison Krauss and Gillian Welch's "Didn't Leave Nobody but the Baby" performed by Hawley.
+Leading music production of Fargo season two were composer Jeff Russo and newly appointed music supervisor Marguerite Phillips, the latter hired immediately after her first meeting with Hawley.
+Together, they brainstormed the show's musical direction; progressive rock, krautrock, Jethro Tull, and The Runaways were among several early ideas.
+Phillips spent months searching for song choices that were mostly obscure.
+Russo employed various compositional and recording techniques to build an authentic retro sound.
+The soundtrack features songs by Lisa Hannigan, Billy Thorpe, Burl Ives, Cris Williamson, Devo, Jeff Wayne, Yamasuki, Blitzen Trapper, Shakey Graves, White Denim, and Bobby Womack, as well as a cover of Emmylou Harris, Alison Krauss and Gillian Welch's "Didn't Leave Nobody but the Baby" performed by Hawley.
 The use of "War Pigs" by Black Sabbath in the opening scenes of the season finale received acclaim.
 Russo also recorded music with the University of Southern California (USC) marching band at Hawley's request.